- Oggetto:

 Written exam - open question exam.

-The textbooks for non-attending students are the following:
+The textbook for non-attending students is the following:

 The assessment will focus particularly on the capacity to use fundamental concepts of comparative law, to deal with the topic in a coherent and effective way, and to analyse the issues in a critical and personal way.